hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 By default, all security features are disabled in InfluxDB, so it is recommended to set up authentication by creating an **admin** user.

-To launch the influx command line interface (CLI), type:\
+To launch the influx command line interface (CLI), type:
-*influx*\
+*influx*
-Then create a user with an authentication password:\
+Then create a user with an authentication password:
 *CREATE USER admin WITH PASSWORD 'P@ssw0rd' WITH ALL PRIVILEGES*

-Once created, authenticate using:\
+Once created, authenticate using:
-*auth*\
+*auth*
-username:*admin*\
+username:*admin*
 password:*\*\*\*\*\*\*\*\**

 To enable the http authentication, you need to modify the InfluxDB configuration file.
 Go to the **\[http]** section of **/etc/influxdb/influxdb.conf** and change the **auth-enabled** value to **true.**

-*\[http]*\
+*[http]*
 *auth-enabled = true*

-Once modified, restart the InfluxDB service:\
+Once modified, restart the InfluxDB service:
 *sudo systemctl restart influxdb*

 ## PowerShell Scripts for HPE OneView metrics collection

-PowerShell scripts which allow collecting metrics from the HPE OneView API can be found at <https://github.com/jullienl/HPE-Synergy-OneView-demos/tree/master/Powershell/Grafana%20Metrics>
+PowerShell scripts to collect metrics from the HPE OneView API can be found at <https://github.com/jullienl/HPE-Synergy-OneView-demos/tree/master/Powershell/Grafana%20Metrics>

 Two distinct scripts are available, one for the interconnect metrics and one for Compute, enclosure, and server profile metrics.